nicklosh/tech-test-full-stack-engineer/SOLUTION.md

 I created the html and templates and CSS using BEM methodology, I'm still new to reactjs so this took a lot of googling

 I added fontawesome using CDN, I tried with npm first without success

+TODO:
+- read and write from the database
+- order leads by date